-Upon a closer review of the data, 175, or 60%, of the elementary schools with a kindergarten variance had class sizes less than 21 pupils to 1 licensed teacher, meaning that a little more than half of the schools exceeded the target ratio by five or fewer pupils.
-The largest kindergarten class size was 47 pupils to 1 licensed teacher, while the smallest kindergarten class size was 17 pupils to 1 licensed teacher.
-As previously discussed, the average statewide kindergarten class size was 19 pupils to 1 licensed teacher.
+Upon a closer review of the data, 192, or 68%, of the elementary schools with a kindergarten variance had class sizes less than 21 pupils to 1 licensed teacher, meaning that 92 schools, or 32%, exceeded the target ratio by five or more pupils.
+The largest kindergarten class size was 34 pupils to 1 licensed teacher, while the smallest kindergarten class size was 4 pupils to 1 licensed teacher.
+The average statewide kindergarten class size was 19 pupils to 1 licensed teacher.